Terms and Conditions

 3/ You do not need to have participated in an Orwell Youth Prize workshop to enter.

 4/ If you are an international student based outside the UK but studying from the British Curriculum, GCSEs, iGCSEs, A Levels, International Baccalaureate or BTEC, you are eligible to enter.
-If in doubt, please contact admin@orwellyouthprize.co.uk to check eligibility
+If in doubt, please contact admin@orwellyouthprize.co.uk to check eligibility.

 5/ The competition is free to enter.

-6/ The competition closes for final entries at 23.59 BST on Monday 6th May 2024.
+6/ The competition closes for final entries at 23.59 BST on Wednesday 29th April 2026.

 7/ Entries may be up to 1000 words long for entrants in school years 7 – 11 (or equivalent) or up to 1500 words for entrants in school years 12 and 13 (or equivalent).

 8/ Entries may be in any form.
-For example, you may enter a piece of journalism, an essay, a short story, a poem, a play, a game design, or any other genre of writing.
+For example, you may enter a piece of journalism, an essay, a short story, a poem, a play, a game design, a cartoon, or any other genre of writing.

 9/ Individuals may not make more than one entry in each year.